RMLio/prov4itdata-web-app/docs/dapsi_round1.md

 - Has the comunica engine been adapted correctly?
   - Adaptation of the Comunica was joint work together with the Comunica developers.
 An overview of the adaptation is available at [Components/Comunica]
 - Are you satisfied with the federated queries
-  - The demonstrator has a preset configured that allows to query your ported Flickr and Imgur data to create a federated dataset that links to all your pictures from your different providers (named ``Query all image resources'').
+  - The demonstrator has a preset configuration that allows you to query your ported Flickr and Imgur data to create a federated dataset that links to all your pictures from your different providers (named ``Query all image resources'').
 This showcases how PROV4ITDaTa allows to federate your data from different providers after porting your data.
 - How many data sources have been queried
   - At the moment, 2 data sources are queried, but the platform can be configured without limitation on the number of data sources.
 - How the results are integrated into SOLID pod